 We are integrating more recycled materials into our homes and will be adding integrated kitchen recycling bins for 20,000 customers by 2025.
 Our production teams must follow our Waste Do’s and Don’ts guidance document for reducing waste on site and we are rolling out training on our standards through masterclass sessions.

-Our placemaking standards and Guide to Placemaking are based on best practice, such as Building for a Healthy Life.
+Our placemaking standards and guidance documents such as our Approach to Placemaking and Guide to Green Infrastructure are based on best practice, such as Building for a Healthy Life.
 They exceed standard requirements in areas such as efficient use of land, quality of public realm, connectivity and green infrastructure.
 Our placemaking compendium, Building Blocks of Place, includes practical advice and case study examples to help our teams implement our standards.
-We have introduced a self-assessment process to enable our teams to understand how well their planned developments meet our placemaking criteria.
-We estimate that around 80% of our developments now going through the planning process have been designed based on these criteria and around 58% of completed sites.
+We have introduced a self-assessment process and peer assessment process through design workshops to enable our teams to understand how well their planned developments meet our placemaking criteria.
+We estimate that around 85% of our developments now going through the planning process have been designed based on these criteria.

-All new developments are now reviewed by our Urban Designer and signed off by our Director of Design before being submitted for planning approval.
+All new developments must be signed off by our Director of Design (a qualified architect and urban designer) at the land acquisition or planning stage.
 Our design teams are trained on our standards.

 Quality, connectivity and accessibility